-If you are neither a Canadian Citizen nor its Permanent Resident, for you to work in Canada, you may need to have a Work Permit.
-There are two main categories of Work Permits available:
+If you are neither a Canadian Citizen nor a Permanent Resident, you may need a Work Permit, for you to work in Canada.
+There are two main categories of Work Permits:

-- Employer-Specific Work Permit: it is a document that allows you to work according to the conditions outlined in the document.
+- Employer-Specific Work Permit: This is a document that allows you to work according to the conditions outlined within it.
 It contains details of your employer, start and end date of employment, job title and location of work.

 - Open Work Permit: this doesn’t restrict you to working with a particular employer.
 You can work in any organization except those that have failed to comply with the rules governing a work permit or offer services such as, escort, striptease, erotic massage or dances.

-- Have sufficient funds to cater for your stay in Canada for you and your family members
+- Have sufficient funds to cater your stay in Canada, for you and your family members.

-- Obey the Canadian laws and not be a danger to the security of the country
+- Obey Canadian laws and not be a danger to the security of the country.

-- Have good health and take a medical exam
+- Be in good health and take a medical exam.